Humanics Alumni Network

 The Humanics Key Stone Programs

-Each year scholars identify worthy organizations living true to their mission and provide grants of $5,000 to support their operations.
-Over $125,000 has been awarded to local nonprofits.
+Scholars identify worthy organizations living true to their mission, and engage in the full philanthropic process to provide up to three grants of $5,000 each year to support the operations of selected partners.
+Over $195,000 has been awarded to local CBOs.

 Capacity Building Project

-Nonprofit Organizational assessments, identify priority areas and implement recommendations, and evaluate the impact to enhance their capacity and long-term sustainability to better fulfill their missions.
+Over three semesters, scholars access our chosen partner nonprofit, identify priority areas using an Organizational Capacity Assessment Tool (OCAT) and implement recommendations, and evaluate the impact to enhance their capacity and long-term sustainability to better fulfill their missions.

 Scholars research and prepare grant proposals in partnership with local Community Benefit Organizations (CBO Nonprofits).
-Since 2006, over $2.7 million secure from federal, state, and local funding sources for our partners.
+In the past 13 years, scholars have researched, applied for and received $4.3 million in grants from federal, state, and local funding sources for our partners.

 Instructors and lectures